Plaster: Gypsum plaster

 Gypsum plaster, also known as plaster of Paris, is a white powder consisting of calcium sulfate hemihydrate.
 The natural form of the compound is the mineral bassanite.
-Despite its name, it is not made of gypsum, which is calcium sulfate dihydrate, not hemihydrate.
+Although it is created out of gypsum, the powder is not itself gypsum, which is calcium sulfate dihydrate rather than hemihydrate.

 The name "plaster of Paris" was given because it was originally made by heating gypsum from a large deposit at Montmartre, a hill in the north end of Paris.

 Gypsum plaster is produced by heating gypsum to about 120–180 C in a kiln: